MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/format-validations.md

 - When a solution is imported that contains a column with an invalid format for the data type for a column that already exists in the installed solution.

-In the second scenario, if your installed solution has a column that includes a data type with an invalid format, the import will be successful, until the columns incompatible format is updated in the installed solution.
+In the second scenario, if your installed solution has a column that includes a data type with an invalid format, the import will be successful until the columns' incompatible format is updated in the installed solution.

 Suppose your solution is failing because of an invalid format.
 In that case, you can perform the retrieve and update process in the source org to fix the invalid format and then repackage the solution.